Child & Teen BMI Calculator

 The nice thing about the BMI formula is that it is quick and easy to calculate.
 However, since it only uses these metrics, it also has drawbacks.

-By using BMI charts in children and monitoring weight as children age, you can ensure that your children stay at a healthy BMI.
-This will help avoid chronic health issues associated with obesity.
+By using BMI charts in children and monitoring weight as children age, you can promptly identify disruptions in growth which can help avoid chronic health issues associated with obesity.

 - Centers for Disease Control and Prevention, About Child & Teen BMI, https://www.cdc.gov/healthyweight/assessing/bmi/childrens_bmi/about_childrens_bmi.html